-Restricted - Program funding that is limited to specific students or types of expenditure, e.g., Title I, AB 602 Special Education funds, etc. See Categorical.
-Also see Unrestricted.
+Restricted - Program funding that is limited to specific students or types of expenditure, e.g., Title I, AB 602 Special Education funds, etc. See "Categorical" and "Unrestricted."

 Revenues - The funding available to an organization from outside sources.
 Revenues are the primary financial resource of a fund.